Factorising Quadratics

 Vector vs. Scaler A vector has both a magnitude and direction , whereas a scaler has only a magnitude .

-To convert a vector to a unit vector, you need to: 1.
+A unit vector is any vector with a magnitude of one.
+Conversion To convert a vector to a unit vector, you need to: 1.
 Calculate the magnitude using the Pythagoras theorem 2.
-Divide both axes with the magnitude Demonstration TODO: Write iframe c...
+Divide...

 TODO Write and explain techniques.
 Choose Example $$ \begin{array}{0} 1+ax ^10 = 1^10 + 1^9 {10\choose {1}} ax ^1 + 1^8 + {10\choose {2}} ax ^2 \dots \end{array} $$ Year 13 Techniq...